-a.
-Apply learning in mathematics, science, and applied sciences to aviation-related disciplines;

-b.
-Analyze and interpret aeronautical data;

-c.
-Work effectively on crews, and multi-disciplinary and diverse teams;

-e.
-Communicate effectively using both written and oral skills, and f.
+- a.
+Apply learning in mathematics, science, and applied sciences to aviation-related disciplines; - b.
+Analyze and interpret aeronautical data; - c.
+Work effectively on crews, and multi-disciplinary and diverse teams; - d.
+Make professional and ethical decisions; - e.
+Communicate effectively using both written and oral skills, and - f.
 Know that an aviator is a student for life, and pursue the desired knowledge relentlessly.